-Porcelain Dental Inlays and Onlays in Oceanside, CA
+Dental Inlays & Onlays in Oceanside, CA

 Inlays and Onlays are dental restorations that restore damage or decay in teeth.
 They are custom-made to fit the tooth’s shape and are typically used when a cavity is too large for a standard filling but not severe enough to require a crown.
 These restorations are made from porcelain, composite resin, or gold to mimic your natural teeth.
 The process involves removing the damaged part of the tooth, taking impressions, and then placing the custom inlay or onlay to restore the tooth’s function and appearance.
 Inlays repair the interior surfaces of a tooth, while onlays cover a larger area, including one or more of the tooth’s cusps.
+Repair damaged teeth with inlays & onlays, a conservative alternative to crowns.
+For minor cavities, tooth-colored fillings blend seamlessly.
+Strong, precise, and long-lasting.

-Inlays and Onlays in Oceanside, CA, are suitable for individuals with moderate tooth damage or decay who want a durable and aesthetically pleasing solution.
+Inlays and Onlays are suitable for individuals with moderate tooth damage or decay who want a durable and aesthetically pleasing solution.
 The results can be seen once the restoration is placed, and they typically last between 5 to 15 years with proper care.
 The treatment process involves minimal discomfort, and there is usually no downtime.
 Book an appointment for an Inlays and Onlays treatment with California Coast Dental Arts in Oceanside, CA.

 Benefits of Inlays and Onlays